 A summary of activity in the allowance for doubtful accounts is as follows (amounts in thousands):

 Financial instruments that potentially subject the Company to significant concentrations of credit risk consist principally of trade accounts receivable.
 The Company performs extensive credit evaluations on the portfolios of subscriber accounts prior to acquisition and requires no collateral on the subscriber accounts that are acquired.
 Concentrations of credit risk with respect to trade accounts receivable are generally limited due to the large number of subscribers comprising the Company's customer base.

 Fair Value of Financial Instruments

-Fair values of cash equivalents, current accounts receivable and current accounts payable approximate the carrying amounts because of their short-term nature.
-The Company’s debt instruments are recorded at amortized cost on the consolidated balance sheet.
-See note 10, Fair Value Measurements, for further fair value information on the Company’s debt instruments.
+Fair values of cash equivalents, current accounts receivable and current accounts payable approximate their carrying amounts because of their short-term nature.
+The Company's debt instruments are recorded at amortized cost on the consolidated balance sheet.
+See Note 11, Derivatives and Note 12, Fair Value Measurements for further fair value information on the Company's debt instruments.

 Property and Equipment

 Property and equipment are carried at cost and depreciated using the straight-line method over the estimated useful lives of the assets.
 Leasehold improvements are amortized over the shorter of their estimated useful lives or the term of the underlying lease.
 Estimated useful lives by class of asset are as follows: